 “Another time then,” Sologdin agreed.
 “Lets cut wood.”

 A. Solzhenitsyn – The First Circle

 Solzhenitsyn was exactly right that the dogmatism of Christians is what repels many.
 Christianity is an “all in” proposition.
 Faith does not deal in probabilities.
 From this perspective, faith might be viewed as restrictive but what is the alternative?
 Apart from Scriptures, what do we know?
 Do we know that God is One?
 Do we know that God is Love?
 Do we know that sin is a corruption of what is good?
 Do we know that we are created in the image of God?
 Do we know that life is sacred?
 Do we know that there will be a resurrection and a final judgment?
-Do we know of the Atoning Sacrifice?
-Do we have a word for holiness?
+What do we know of the Atoning Sacrifice?
+Do we even have a word for holiness?
 Do we know of the sanctity of marriage?
 Do we know about Christ and the future Restoration of all things?
 Do we have hope?
-Do we have any of what we love and cherish now?
-No. We have the gods of the Greeks and Hindus.
+Does anything remain of what we love and cherish?
+No. All we are left with is the gods of the Greeks and Hindus.

-Christians are not far removed from honest skepticism.
+Christians are not far removed from skepticism.
 We never bought into the promise of scientific positivism embraced by Enlightenment thinkers before the time of Europe’s Troubles.
 We can pretty much agree with Nerzhin when he said, “The one thing I know is that I know nothing.”
-We know nothing… without faith.
+We know nothing… apart from faith.
 It is faith that makes the difference.